JTOne123/SimpleEssentials/README.md

 returns records inserted.

 #### InsertAndReturnId
 Insert a single oject into the database and return the new rows ID.
+Will cache results if cacheSettings are provided.

 ```C#
 int InsertAndReturnId<T>(T data, CacheSettings cacheSettings = null)